Marion Lignana Rosenberg: Career

-Rosenberg was a certified translator of both Italian and French and she doted on vintage and contemporary European pop (including Luigi Tenco, Serge Gainsbourg, Françoise Hardy, Jacques Brel, Georges Brassens, Jacques Dutronc, Lucio Battisti, Gianmaria Testa, Ivano Fossati, and Carla Bruni).
-Among the moderns, her great musical love was Rufus Wainwright.
+Rosenberg was a certified translator of both Italian and French and she admired vintage and contemporary European pop (including Luigi Tenco, Serge Gainsbourg, Françoise Hardy, Jacques Brel, Georges Brassens, Jacques Dutronc, Lucio Battisti, Gianmaria Testa, Ivano Fossati, and Carla Bruni).
+Among contemporary musicians, her favourite was Rufus Wainwright.

-She spoke English, Italian and French fluently and she was eager to learn Spanish and Portuguese.
+She spoke English, Italian and French fluently.

 Death

 Rosenberg died suddenly on the night of November 28, 2013, of a pulmonary embolism following Thanksgiving dinner at a friend's house in Endwell, New York.
 News of her death came out on December 2, 2013, six days before her 52nd birthday, and the day of Maria Callas' 90th birthday celebration, who was her idol and the main subject of her studies.

 Works of Marion Lignana Rosenberg

 The essay "Re-visioning Callas", published in (the now-defunct) USItalia, won a Front Page Award from the Newswomen's Club of New York, and represents the germ of her most acclaimed project.

 The judges' citation read in part: "Maria Callas died in 1977 at age 53, but her tempestuous legend lives on.
 This essay is written with the same extraordinary passion and fire that characterized the opera diva's career.
 Offered up on the occasion of Callas's 90th birthday, this article acknowledges but righteously dismisses the 'petty, salacious lore' of the woman's private life and celebrates the performer's extreme dedication to her art [and] her lasting gifts to music.
 Whether you agree or disagree, it's a compelling, absorbing read from start to finish.
 Bravo!"